Three key points to remember for effective business branding

-An effective brand strategy builds long term equity.
+An effective business branding strategy builds long term equity.

 1. Establish your company’s core message and values